 ISPCA work experience programmes have provided many opportunities for students in different areas such as office work and animal care.

-A National Animal Cruelty Helpline operated by the ISPCA, deals with many thousands of calls regarding animal welfare.
-The public have become more aware of animal welfare and intolerant of what they perceive to be cruelty or neglect.
-Consequently the volume of calls to the ISPCA has increased in recent years and continues to rise stretching our services beyond measure.
+A National Animal Cruelty Helpline operated by the ISPCA deals with many thousands of calls regarding animal welfare.
+The public have become more aware of animal welfare, and intolerant of what they perceive to be cruelty or neglect.
+Consequently, the volume of calls to the ISPCA continues to increase, stretching our services beyond measure.
 If you believe an animal is in distress, please call 1890 515515 Monday to Friday 9-5pm in the strictest of confidence, or you may fill in a confidential online complaint form.
 In cases of an emergency, please contact your local Gardaí after these hours.

 The ISPCA receives tens of thousands of queries each year from members of public needing help and advice about animals; we provide a wide range of advice and information through our newsletters, digital platform and events.

 The ISPCA actively supports and provides a limited service for Outreach programmes for people that have intellectual difficulties.
 The ISPCA supports physical and therapeutic programmes for the elderly and liaises with social workers and family in helping to facilitate the care of pets.

 Throughout Irish history our founding members have campaigned and worked tirelessly to improve the lives of animals that are suffering across Ireland and have had many successes.
-The ISPCA continues to actively campaign Nationally and internationally against live export of horses for slaughter, the plight of Circus Animals, Exotic Animal legislation, Stray and unwanted dog situation within Ireland, Irish Greyhound Industry, Whaling, Bullfighting, Wild birds for pet trade, Seal Hunting, Against live cattle exports to Middle East, Intensive Dog Breeding Establishment Bill, Animal Health and Welfare Bill, Dangerous Wild Animals, Stray and Feral cat situation within Ireland to name a few.
+The ISPCA continues to actively campaign both nationally and internationally against live export of horses for slaughter, the plight of Circus Animals, Exotic Animal legislation, Stray and unwanted dog situation within Ireland, Irish Greyhound Industry, Whaling, Bullfighting, Wild birds for pet trade, Seal Hunting, Against live cattle exports to Middle East, Intensive Dog Breeding Establishment Bill, Animal Health and Welfare Bill, Dangerous Wild Animals, Stray and Feral cat situation within Ireland to name a few.